Compactifications of character varieties and skein relations on conformal blocks: The scheme

-We conclude our $SL_2(\C)$ analysis with the skein relations, see also \cite{FG}, \cite{PS}, \cite{LP} for discussions of these relations.
-First we introduce the notion of a cap on a $\Gamma-$tensor.
-We fix two paths in a trinode, both with endpoints in an edge with indices $\{1, 2\}$, one terminating in this edge, the other terminating elsewhere.
-A cap on these two paths is the form $p_{i2}p_{1j} - p_{i1}p_{2j}$, for $i, j$ other indices in the trinode at the begining and end of these paths.
-The following are easily verified by calculation.
+We conclude our $SL_2(\C)$ analysis with the skein relations, see also \cite{FG} page 186, and \cite{PS}, for discussions of these relations.
+First we introduce the notion of a cap on a $\Gamma-$tensor, this is meant to represent a backtrack in the corresponding arrangement of paths.
+We fix two paths in a trinode, both with endpoints in an edge $e$, one terminating in this edge, the other terminating elsewhere.
+A cap on these two paths is the form $p_{(i, a)(e, DOWN)}p_{(e, UP),(j, b)} - p_{(i, a)(e, UP)}p_{(e, DOWN),(j, b)} $, for $(i, a), (j, b)$ other indices in the trinode at the begining and end of these paths.
+The following are verified by calculation.